beginner-corp/lambda/readme.md

 - :point_right: <kbd>npm run <b>local</b> src/lambdas/login brian '{"email":"b@brian.io", "pswd":"..."}'</kbd> to locally invoke a lambda
 - :point_right: <kbd>npm run <b>deps</b> src/lambdas/*</kbd> for a report of all your lambda deps
 - :point_right: <kbd>npm run <b>log</b> src/lambdas/logout</kbd> to view the cloudwatch invocation logs for that lambda (remote run `console.log` statements show up here)

+Note: these scripts assume each lambda has it's own nested `package.json` file with a `name` property that matches the lambda name.

+### testing

 The `./scripts/invoke.js` is also a module and can be useful for testing.